-Cancer patients have referred to mental symptoms and side effects as chemo brain for decades, but it wasn’t until the late 1990s that doctors began paying attention to the condition.
+Cancer patients have referred to mental symptoms and side effects as chemo brain for decades.
+It wasn’t until the late 1990s that doctors began paying attention to the condition.

-The exact cause is unknown, but researchers are striving to better understand chemo brain, including which patients have the highest risk of developing the condition and effective treatment approaches to maintain brain health.
+The exact cause is unknown.
+Researchers are striving to understand which patients have the highest risk of developing it.
+As well as effective treatment approaches to maintain brain health.

-Dr. Jeffrey Wefel, a board-certified neuropsychologist and associate professor at MD Anderson, is currently leading a study to demonstrate that older breast cancer patients receiving chemotherapy more frequently develop cognitive impairment.
-The study also aims to identify possible biomarkers to better understand who is at risk and use magnetic resonance imaging (MRI) to learn how the brain processes certain images.
+Dr. Jeffrey Wefel at MD Anderson is leading a chemo brain study.
+It aims to identify possible biomarkers to better understand who is at risk.
+As well as using magnetic resonance imaging (MRI) to learn how the brain processes certain images.

-Mesothelioma patients should tell their doctor if they experience any changes to their ability to think clearly or remember things.
-Chemo brain is a diagnosable condition, and evaluations are considered medical procedures — not a mental health benefit — meaning they are covered by most health insurance plans.
+People should tell their doctor about changes to their ability to think clearly or remember things.
+Chemo brain is a diagnosable condition.
+Evaluations are medical procedures, not a mental health benefit.
+This means they are covered by most health insurance plans.